troglobit/gul/README.md

 - `IDEAS`: Random thoughts
 - `TIPS`: Some hints on what to do when the going gets tough
 - `TODO`: A list of things that needs attention.
-- `INSTALL`: HowTo install and compile both source and specification.
 - `README`: This short intro.
 - `ChangLog`: A list of things that already have been done.